keidarcy/npm-scripts-comment/README.md

 npx nsc report
 ```

-generate all scripts and script commands from current root directory.
+generate all scripts and script comments from current root directory.

 ### Usage

 ```
-Usage: nsc [command]
+Usage: nsc [option]
-Command:
+Options:
-  sync          Sync scripts with scriptsCommands field. help          Show this help message. report        Show report of scripts and scriptsCommands. lint          Check if scripts is synced with scriptsCommands field.
+  sync          Sync scripts with scriptsComments field. help          Show this help message. report        Show report of scripts and scriptsComments. lint          Check if scripts is synced with scriptsComments field.
 ```